HansenJacobA/work-progress-tracker/README.md

 - Install dependencies in both the client and api
   - cd client
     - npm i
+    - npm start
   - cd api
     - npm i
+    - npm start
-- Open the application on local port 3000 in the browser and use!
+- Open localhost port 8080 in the browser and use the application 👍

 ### Links
 - [GitHub Repository](https://github.com/HansenJacobA/work-progress-tracker)